status-im/nim-nat-traversal/README.md

 See the [examples](examples) directory.

 By default, your code will be linked to bundled static libraries.
-If you want to dynamically link against your system libraries, pass the "-d:miniupnpcUseSystemLibs" flag to the Nim compiler.
+If you want to dynamically link against your system libraries, pass the "-d:miniupnpcUseSystemLibs" and/or "-d:libnatpmpUseSystemLibs" flags to the Nim compiler.

 Let's see both scenarios in action: